isabella232/advertising-cloud.en/help/dsp/campaign-management/macros.md

 ---
 # Advertising Cloud DSP Macros

 A macro is a short command or shorthand for an instruction and usually follows the format `${MACRO_NAME}`.
+Macros included in creative code or click-through URLs expand into a longer code string that the ad server can understand.
 The Advertising Cloud DSP ad server executes macros when the ad is served or clicked.

+Ad server macros are useful for passing important information to DSP or to third-party ad servers.
 Macros are most commonly used during trafficking of third-party and custom creative code or metadata (such as third-party pixels).

+You can manually insert a macro anywhere, such as in a VAST tag, in any URL, or in a DSP or third-party event pixel.
+However, each DSP client and partner has a different ad tag format, and the macros should be inserted in different spots in the tag accordingly.
+Each time you work with a new client or partner, ask them for documentation on where to insert the macros in their ad tags that DSP traffics.

 ## General Tracking Macros